 I will leave this location as default.
 For your production setup, please specify where Hyper-V will store its virtual hard disk files and virtual machine configuration files.

-To avoid restarting the Server yourself when a restart is needed, you can check the button “Restart the destination server automatically if required”.
-For this deployment, this is needed anyways, but I will still not check it 🙂
+To avoid restarting the Server when a restart is needed, you can check the button “Restart the destination server automatically if required.”
+For this deployment, this is needed anyway, but I will still not check it. 🙂

 – Confirm you have selected the right role and mamangemt tools needed to administer Hyper.
 When done with the check, click on INSTALL.

-Once your installation is complete, click on “Close” and ensure you close and initiate a restart yourself.
+Once your installation of Hyper-V on Windows Server is complete, click on “Close” and ensure you close and initiate a restart yourself.

 There are various ways to access the HyperV manager from the Server Manager console.